 By Elizabeth Hollywood Anxiety Specialist Published on 15th April, 2021 in the Hypnotherapy Directory.

-Anxiety and stress are currently affecting more and more people and can often be the result of negative thinking or worry.
+Anxiety and stress currently affect many people and can often be the result of negative thinking or worry.
 Unfortunately, anxiety can impact many aspects of life including relationships, work and sleep as well as eroding confidence and happiness.
 So, finding ways to overcome stress and anxiety can be vital to your well-being and enjoyment of life.

 our heart beats faster feeding our body with oxygen

 butterflies in the tummy because blood is redirected away from digestion which is not needed for getting out of danger

 tunnel vision so that we can focus on danger more clearly

 breathing becomes quicker and shallower which can make us feel light headed